ContaoDMS/dms-FileTypeSets/README.md

 ------------

 The extension is not published in contao extension repository.
-Install it manually or via [composer](https://packagist.org/packages/contao-dms/file-type-sets).
+Install it manually or via composer: [contao-dms/file-type-sets](https://packagist.org/packages/contao-dms/file-type-sets).

 Tracker